KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 These changes to the code seemed to rectify the issue and all aspects of the Flask pagination seemed to be functional.
 These changes were then pushed to Git.

-However, when later returning to development again, and attempting to save a definition to 'favourites', an error was thrown and new bug had appeared.
+However, when later returning to development again and attempting to save a definition to 'favourites', an error was thrown and new bug had appeared.
 While the definition was being added to the user_favourites array in the User collection, the profile page was no longer accessible.

 ![Definition not defined](static/images/TESTING/Bugs/After-change-from-list-to-cursor-and-count-instead-of-length.png)